Financial Authority Partner Profile

 - Enable BSP staff to improve data validation and analysis, and generate customized reports for supervisory and policy development purposes.

 By improving data quality and access, and developing new tools for data visualization and analysis, R2A will help BSP implement a risk-based supervisory approach that reduces compliance costs and promotes financial inclusion while ensuring financial stability and integrity.
-Moreover, BSP will be able to capture crisper insights on the Filipino financial sector that will be used to develop policies such as the financial inclusion strategy.
+Moreover, BSP will be able to capture crisper insights on the Philippine financial sector that will be used to develop policies such as the financial inclusion strategy.

 BSP has also requested the development of a prototype chatbot and processing utility solution (i.e., a dashboard with administrative and reporting capabilities, integration with existing complaints process, etc.) for customer complaints.
 The chatbot solution will enable: